Pereira releases statement following KO loss to Adesanya at UFC 287

-Alex Pereira has sent a message out to his fans following a disappointing loss at UFC 287 in Miami, Florida.
+Former UFC middleweight champion Alex Pereira has sent a message to his fans following his disappointing knockout loss at UFC 287 last weekend in Miami.

-Pereira was defending his UFC middleweight title against Israel Adesanya in an immediate rematch of their UFC 281 bout.
+Pereira was defending his 185-pound title against Israel Adesanya in an immediate rematch of their UFC 281 bout.
 That fight saw Pereira back Izzy up against the cage and hammer on him until the referee intervened.

-As the second round of this rematch progressed, it looked like history might repeat again: “Poatan” was cutting Adesanya down with nasty leg kicks, had pressured “The Last Stylebender” into the fence, and was unloading with punches against his opponent.
+As the second round of their rematch progressed, it looked like history might repeat again: “Poatan” was cutting Adesanya down with nasty leg kicks, pressured “The Last Stylebender” into the fence, and was unloading with punches against his opponent.

 But then Adesanya struck back, hitting Pereira with a big right hand and then another, dropping the large Brazilian to the canvas unconscious.
 And just like that, Pereira’s flawless record against Adesanya was destroyed (watch the finish here).
 It was a pretty big knockout, and it took a minute for Alex to regain his faculties and recover.